mkraenz/blog/posts/typescripts-as-keyword-might-not-be-what-you-think/typescripts-as-keyword-might-not-be-what-you-think.md

 ---

 I've done a lot of interviews on the interviewer-side a little while ago and one thing surprised me:
-Many developers get the concept of `as string` in TypeScript wrong; thinking they are save now that they use it - but really aren't. 😕
+Many developers get the concept of `as string` in TypeScript wrong; thinking they are safe now that they use it - but really aren't. 😕
 So what does `as string` or more generally `as MyType` actually do?
 And how do I fill the gap it leaves?

 # tl;dr